 In the emergency department, there was blood everywhere on the floor and I had to kneel to see the patients on the floor.
 Patients were sprawled everywhere, because there were no beds left.
 I could feel my knees getting wet from the blood.
 At the same time, more and more patients were coming in.

 I’ve worked in mass casualties around the world and the smell of blood is the same wherever you are.
 But here in Gaza the horror really hits home.
 In the middle of our work, we saw our colleague, an MSF anaesthetist in the emergency room.
 I asked him what he was doing there and why he wasn’t in the operating room.
-“I’ve just heard my house has been destroyed, and my daughter and nephew are in here somewhere,” he said.
+“I’ve just heard my house has been destroyed, and my daughters and nephew are in here somewhere,” he said.
 Later, we found out that his nephew was killed.

 Our colleagues are all directly affected by the violence and displacement.
 You don’t have time to process.
 Four days later, we faced another mass casualty incident at the hospital.
 It seems to never end.
 Our Palestinian medical staff are still here, trying to stop patients from bleeding, to fix their broken arms, provide surgical care, but we keep on losing patients.
 They have been living through this for nine months, working while they hear news about their loved ones being killed.
 Exhausted and traumatised doesn’t begin to cover the loss they continue to face.